yash911/build_your_own_lisp/README.md

 # build_your_own_lisp
-Learning through building a small LISP-ish language
+Learning bits of CompSci through building a small LISP-ish language